Mariusthvdb/custom-ui/examples.md

 *   If the template contains the word `return` it will be treated as raw JavaScript code.
 *   Otherwise it will be treated as JavaScript template literal that returns a string.

-# Some examples for using custom-ui.
-# This is an excerpt of my own package, and can be used
-# directly if you copy it to your own homeassistant structure and activate packages.
-Of
-# course other methods work also, like pointing to a dedicated customize file, and
-# referencing that in your configuration.yaml

-# Note that the triple `===` which is used throughout the community and examples on the
-# original repo are not necessary. `==` suffices.
-Secondly, always use a guard for unexpected states.
-# Of course this holds for Jinja templates in HA too...
-# The guard is used by setting the `else` clause, which in the examples below are on the
-# last lines, starting with 'return'.
-Dont need to use the word `else` itself, though it
-# will be valid if you do.

-# Lastly, remember to delimit the lines with a `;` .
 ```yaml
 homeassistant:
 ##########################################################################################